Student Services Information

-GEO's Education Abroad division administers study abroad and international exchange programs whereby UNM students exchange places for a semester or academic year with international students from some 80 universities in 35 countries.
-Staff members assist students in identifying other study abroad opportunities, such as short-term faculty-led programs, consortia programs abroad, internships, experiential learning, and volunteer programs.
+The GEO's Education Abroad division administers study abroad and international exchange programs, allowing UNM students to study in another country for a semester or an academic year, or participate in short-term programs for less time.
+Students have the option to study at more than 200 universities in over 45 countries and receive academic credit towards degree completion.
+Staff members assist students in identifying other study abroad opportunities, such as short-term faculty-led programs, internships, experiential learning, and volunteer programs.
 Students can draw from an extensive resource center and online resources when seeking opportunities for international study and work options.
-Additionally, advisors offer information and support for students and faculty seeking scholarships and grants from the Fulbright program, the Benjamin Gilman fellowship program, the David Boren Scholarship and Fellowship programs, and university-sponsored assistance programs.
-Through pre-departure orientations and continued monitoring and support of program participants while abroad, staff members strive to assure that every student has a safe, productive and stimulating international and intercultural experience.
-The Education Abroad division serves as the institutional host for incoming international exchange students by providing orientation activities, social integration, academic advising, and cultural exposure for program participants.
-This division also sponsors study abroad fairs in early September and late January and UNM's annual International Education Week in November.
+Additionally, advisors offer information and support for students and faculty seeking scholarships and grants from the Fulbright program, the Benjamin Gilman fellowship program, the David Boren Scholarship, the Critical Language Scholarship and Fellowship programs, university-sponsored assistance programs, and many other funding opportunities.
+Through pre-departure orientations and continued monitoring and support of program participants while abroad, staff members strive to ensure that every student has a safe, productive and stimulating international and intercultural experience.
+The Education Abroad division also serves as the institutional host for incoming international exchange students by providing orientation activities, social integration, academic advising, and cultural exposure for program participants.
+In addition, this division also sponsors study abroad fairs in early September and late January and UNM's annual International Education Week in November.

 Center for English Language and American Culture